This is an account of my project to improve my spoken hebrew by learning ten sentences of Hebrew a day while doing a project in Tel-Aviv.

 I time-boxed this to one hour.
 In a world of limited time, I find time-boxing more rewarding than setting numerical goals.

 Learning ten sentences could mean learning all the words necessary, more than 20 sometimes.
-But sometimes it was far fewer, if I were using words I already knew, but in different ways.
+But sometimes it was far fewer if I were using words I already knew but in different ways.

-All in, in a month, I learned about 350 sentences, and about 700 words.
-Some are verbs and can be used lots of different ways.
+All in, in a month, I learned about 350 sentences and about 700 words.
+Some are verbs and can be used in lots of different ways.
 I didn’t learn all of them perfectly… Some words just don’t stick.
 (I seem to never remember the word for “nuts” which is annoying because I often want to buy nuts.
 I end up just buying the ones I can say, like almonds and pistachios.)

 To make me learn to say them fluently, I’d write out the transliteration, mouth them a few times and then record myself saying them out loud every day.
 Then I shared these videos with Jo.
-This part was crucial to making myself do it, as it held me accountable to her and to myself.
+This part was crucial to make myself do it, as it held me accountable to her and to myself.

 I’d also just practise variations in conjugations in one sentence.
 If I learned a verb one way, I’d learn it all the ways.
-For example if I learned how to say “I ate an apple” I’d also learn to say “what did you eat?”
+For example, if I learned how to say “I ate an apple” I’d also learn to say “what did you eat?”
 And “do you want an apple?”

 The tools I used were the ones I mentioned in my guide to essential tools for learning spoken Hebrew: a simple “Teach Yourself”-style text, the TeachMeHebrew website, Glossika, Bing translator and Google sheets.